 |Topanga||1850||175||17″||Electric||7-pin w/12v line||2000 lbs|

 A flat 4-pin connector handles brake lights and turn signals.
 The round 7-pin style adds 3 new wires, but for our trailers we only need one additional wire hooked up, which is the 12 volt battery line.
-This both provides power to electronic brakes on Bixby, Outback, and Sofitel, but it also charges the battery while towing all of our trailers.
-The T@G XLs (Nomad and Escape) don’t require brakes per California law.
-We’re not even sure why Nomad came from the factory with electric brakes!
+This both provides power to the electronic brakes on Sequoia, Shasta and Topanga, but it also charges the battery while towing all of our trailers.
+The T@G XLs (Nomad and Ranger) don’t require brakes per California law.

 For these two trailers only, you can use a 4 pin flat connector, but you will lose the ability to trickle charge the trailer battery from your tow vehicle while towing.
 We have an adapter that will let you hook these two trailers up using a 4-pin connector if needed.